captn3m0/captn3m0.github.com/_posts/2017-11-09-home-server-update.md

 1. archlinux has official packages for [intel-microcode-updates](https://wiki.archlinux.org/index.php/Microcode).
 2. wireguard is almost there.
 I'm running openvpn for now, waiting for the stable release.
-3. While [`traefik`][] is great, I'm concerned about the security model it has for connecting to Docker (uses the docker unix socket over a docker mounted volume, which gives it root access on the host).
+3. While [`traefik`][traefik] is great, I'm concerned about the security model it has for connecting to Docker (uses the docker unix socket over a docker mounted volume, which gives it root access on the host).
 Scary stuff.
 4. Docker Labels are a great signalling mechanism.
 5. Terraform still needs a lot of work on their docker provider.
 A lot of updates destroy containers, which should be applied without needing a destroy.
 6. I can't proxy gitea's SSH authentication easily, since `traefik` doesn't support TCP proxying yet.